Farida al-Abani

-Farida Massaoud al-Abani (born 16 September 1988) is a Swedish politician and the party co-leader of Feminist Initiative.
-She has previously acted as the party's spokesperson on social issues and migration policy.
+Farida Massaoud al-Abani (born 16 September 1988) is a Swedish politician who served as the co-leader of the Feminist Initiative political party from 2019 to 2022, serving alongside Gita Nabavi and Teysir Subhi.
+She previously was the party's spokesperson on social issues and migration policy.

 Born in Tajura, Libya, al-Abani moved with her family to Sweden at the age of three.
 She has a degree in public health and is active within the temperance movement.
 She was awarded the title Årets eldsjäl by IOGT-NTO in 2017. al-Abani has previously served on the board of the women's organization Streetgäris.

 In February 2019, al-Abani succeeded Gudrun Schyman as one of two party leaders of Feminist Initiative.
-She served alongside Gita Nabavi, incumbent since 2018, until Nabavi resigned on 8 March 2020. al-Abani has remained as the sole leader of the party since then.
+She served alongside Gita Nabavi, incumbent since 2018, until Nabavi resigned on 8 March 2020. al-Abani remained as the sole leader of the party until 2021.
+From 2021 to 2022 she served as co-leader alongside Teysir Subhi.